 My First Game At Maple Leaf Gardens.

 I was eleven years old the very first time I attended a Toronto Maple Leafs hockey game.
-The date was on Saturday February 26th 1972; it had snowed all day in the city of Toronto.
-I remember taking the subway down to College Street and then walking up the open stairway to the very busy and crowded street level.
+The date was Saturday February 26th 1972 and it had snowed all day in the city of Toronto.
+I remember taking the subway down to College Street and then walking up the open staircase to the very busy and crowded street level.

 The snow was now falling heavily as I walked up the stairs.
-The large snowflakes instantly melting as they landed on the warm stairway heated by the hundreds of hockey fans now ascending them.
+The large snowflakes instantly melting as they landed on the stairway warming up from the hundreds of hockey fans now ascending them.
 On the street the snow had really begun to accumulate and the flakes clung to my woolen toque.

 The street was bustling, the crowd was large and everyone was heading in the same direction.
 I remember there were numerous bicycle vendors selling roasted chestnuts, popcorn and candy apples along the route.
-The street had a very slight bend and just beyond the bend the Gardens historic large blue and white lighted marquee was now visible.
+There was a slight bend on the street and just beyond the bend the Gardens historic large blue and white lighted marquee was now visible.

 It simply read 'VANCOUVER 8 P.M'.

-As I got closer, the excitement really started to build.
-I could smell big league hockey in the cold winter air.
+As I got closer I could feel the excitement really starting to build and the smell of big league hockey in the cold winter air.
 I will never forget the smell of Juicy Fruit gum, popcorn, hot dogs and the old arena itself all just simmering as I entered through the main front doors.

-There were program sellers inside, scalpers outside along with hundreds of snow- capped hockey fans.
-It all made for a loud yet quiet and peaceful sound.
+There were program sellers inside, scalpers outside along with hundreds of snow capped hockey fans.
+It all made for a loud yet quiet, peaceful sound.

-Dozens of large framed black and white pictures lined the Gardens narrow interior street level corridors.
-An occasional newer colored photo of a recent player was visible, most though were vintage black and white.
-All were former Leaf heroes, some in action shots capturing the proud moments of Maple Leaf history.
-All those old photos of former players just grinning, smiling down on the fans and welcoming us all to this special place.
+Dozens of large framed black and white pictures lined the Gardens very narrow interior street level corridors.
+An occasional newer colored photo of a recent player was visible, though most were vintage black and white.
+All former Leaf heroes, some capturing the proud moments of 40 years of Maple Leaf history.
+Old photos of former players smiling down on fans welcoming us all to this special place.

-The Ford Motor Company had a car on display at the bottom of the long narrow escalator slowly whisking fans to the upper levels.
-Each escalator was manned by an usher wearing a Captain like hat.
-It was his job to direct the fans to the proper sections once they arrived on the proper level.
+The Ford Motor Company had a car on display right at the base of the long narrow escalator slowly taking fans to the upper levels.
+Each escalator was manned by an usher at the top and bottom wearing a Captain like hat.
+It was his job to direct the fans over to the proper sections once they arrived on the proper level.

 It just seemed as if everyone knew exactly where they needed to go.
 I remember the escalators were very narrow and only one person could stand on a step.
 I traveled up two narrow escalators until I reached my level where a large sign reading 'GREENS & GREYS' greeted me.
 I was sitting in the greens, section seventy.
 I cannot remember the exact row, but it was more than halfway down and to the right.

 I soaked everything up that night like a thirsty sponge, nothing escaped my view.
-The large bulky square green score clock above center ice with the word 'Dominion' on top of each of its four sides.
+The large bulky square green score clock above center ice with the word 'Dominion' on top of all four sides.
 The large 'NO SMOKING' signs up in each corner on the white walls of the upper levels.
-The historic wood Gondola where the play-by-play would be broadcast to a hockey starved nation.
+The historic wood Gondola where the play-by-play was broadcast to a hockey starved nation.

-I looked in awe at everything and when I die, I wish I could be buried under center ice.
-Program sellers were walking up and down the aisles; I wished I was one of them.
-To be able to come to every game and get paid, I would do it for free.
-Boys not much older than myself with large baskets, selling Cokes, peanuts and popcorn.
-I thought they were all so lucky.
+I looked in awe at everything and when I die, I wish I could be buried at center ice.
+Program sellers were walking up and down the aisles and I wished I was one of them.
+To come to every game and get paid, I would do it for free.
+Other boys not much older than myself with large baskets, selling Cokes, peanuts and popcorn in the stands.
+They were all so lucky.

 The three referees came onto the ice followed by the teams.
 I recall hardly any of the players were wearing helmets.
 The Leafs wore their home white jerseys and the Canucks wore dark blue.
 The game started and quickly just seemed to fly by.
 The first period, second and the third just seemed to disappear into the winter night.
 Before I knew it, the game was over.